LLB (India), LLM in Maritime Law (Southampton), Advocate (India), Solicitor of England & Wales, PG Cert (HE), FHEA

 - “Is the Court of Appeal Decision in the Achilleas Good Law?”
 The Denning Law Journal Vol. 20 (2008) 187-195.

-- “Maritime disasters and marine pollution”, Keynote Speaker in the event hosted by Student Law Society, University of Buckingham, 19 April 2012.
+- “Maritime Disasters & Marine Pollution” Keynote Speaker in the event hosted by Student Law Society, University of Buckingham, 19 April 2012.

-Jae is also a fully qualified Tai Chi instructor, and practices Tai Chi, Qigong and Yoga.
+Jae is also a fully qualified Tai Chi instructor, and an avid practitioner of traditional Yang Style Tai Chi, Qigong; and Hatha Yoga in his spare time.